-In the 2017 - 2018 academic year, full time undergrads at Brown Mackie College - Findlay were charged $12,492 in fees and tuition for the 2016 - 2017 academic year, before corrections for financial aid.
+In the 2017 - 2018 academic year, full time undergrads at Brown Mackie College - Findlay were charged $12,492, before modifications for financial need.
 From this total, the cost of tuition was $11,592.
 The other $900 represents additional fees.

 As opposed to public colleges, Brown Mackie College - Findlay does not provide a tuition discount to in-state students.

-Brown Mackie College - Findlay fees and tuition is the number billed to undergrads for one academic year, and doesn't include room and board, which will drive up your costs.
+The tuition and fee charges quoted here do not include room and board, which will drive up your costs.
 Having said that, a lot of students wind up having to pay below full tuition after getting financial aid along with other discounts.

 The subsequent table outlines the costs described above for the 2018 - 2019 school year.